Soviet Union men's national ice hockey team

 The Soviet national ice hockey team was the national men's ice hockey team of the Soviet Union.
-From 1954, the team won at least one medal each year at either the Ice Hockey World Championships or the Olympic hockey tournament.
+From 1954 to 1991, the team won at least one medal each year at either the Ice Hockey World Championships or the Olympic hockey tournament.

-After its dissolution in 1991, the Soviet team competed as the CIS team (part of the Unified Team) at the 1992 Winter Olympics.
+After its dissolution in December 1991, the Soviet team competed as the CIS team (part of the Unified Team) at the 1992 Winter Olympics.
 After the Olympics, the CIS team ceased to exist and was replaced by Russia at the 1992 World Championship.
-Other former Soviet republics (Belarus, Estonia, Kazakhstan, Latvia, Lithuania and Ukraine) also established their own national teams later that year.
+Other former Soviet republics (Belarus, Estonia, Kazakhstan, Latvia, Lithuania and Ukraine) established their own national teams later that year.
 The International Ice Hockey Federation (IIHF) recognized the Ice Hockey Federation of Russia as the successor to the Soviet Union hockey federation and passed its ranking on to Russia.
 The other national hockey teams were considered new and sent to compete in Pool C.

 The IIHF Centennial All-Star Team included four Soviet-Russian players out of a team of six: goalie Vladislav Tretiak, defenseman Vyacheslav Fetisov and forwards Valeri Kharlamov and Sergei Makarov who played for the Soviet teams in the 1970s and the 1980s were selected for the team in 2008.